Lab 011 - Jinja2 Templating¶

 🔹 Built-in filters enhance the manipulation of data directly within templates.

-/etc/motd(Message of the Day) file with a personal message (ensure is enabled first). - The code can be found in lab 009
+Jinja2template for generating a dynamic/etc/motd(“Message of the Day”) file, containing a personal message (ensure first that it is enabled). - The relevant code can be found in lab 009.